 If you’ve come here expecting a list of our favourite sandwich buckets, then we can only apologise for the misleading advertising.

-Instead, what follows – which isn’t likely to interest you at all – is a run-down of our favourite sandwich hawkers in the city, from bagels stuffed with salt beef, to thick wedges of foccacia attempting to encompass entire meals within, all of which any self-professed sliced-bread fan should aim to tick off their list.
+Instead, what follows – which isn’t likely to interest you at all – is a run-down of our favourite sandwich hawkers in the city, from late-night joints slinging bagels stuffed with salt beef, to bakeries serving thick wedges of foccacia that attempt to encompass entire meals within.
+Consider this your London sandwich bucket list, which any self-professed sliced-bread fan should aim to tick off.

 Max’s Sandwich Shop | Crouch Hill